February 10, 2021

 Do you have any paperwork we need to complete?
 Since our puppies are Reserved almost a year in advance- we will spend that time getting to know each of you and will be offering the proper education to make sure you are fully prepared to bring home your puppy.
 When placing a deposit, please include your name, email address, mailing address, phone number and any preferences you may have.
 Once you place your deposit, I will email you your purchase contract which also serves as your receipt.
 You will need to sign and email this back to me.
 You will also receive a suggested supply list as well as our Health Warranty.
 The Health Warranty is not due back until 30 days after you take your puppy home.

-Do you choose the puppy for us or can we choose our own puppy?
+Do you choose the puppy for us or can we choose our own puppy? *** COVID-19: All pickings will be conducted virtually at this time.
 You will be asked to visit the Farm at your puppy picking appointment and will be given an hour to choose your puppy.
 The choice is yours.
 Please understand that we cannot guarantee gender availability.
 When it comes to our donated therapy/service dogs, we will choose the top two for you and then you can make your choice out of those.

-Can we visit Lamgo Farms for allergy testing or just to see the dogs?
+Can we visit Lamgo Farms for allergy testing or just to see the dogs? *** COVID-19: All pickings will be conducted virtually at this time.
 Every puppy owner that has placed a deposit is invited to the farm between weeks 5 and 6 for a puppy picking appointment.
 If unable to attend- we can send extra video and pictures or FaceTime the appointment.
 Unfortunately- we do not allow other visitors due to the health risk for our puppies and dogs as well as for the safety of our family.
 If you wish to have allergy testing- it’s best to find a doodle owner and see if you can tolerate that particular generation of doodle.
 We have several pictures, video as well as slide shows showing our grounds, parents and past puppies.
 You may also visit our Facebook page and join our open forum to communicate with any of our past owners about their experience with Lamgo Farms.
 We welcome your questions!

 Do you do temperament testing?
 Yes, all puppies are tested at week 5 and the results are emailed prior to your puppy picking appointment.